simonpainter/www.simonpainter.com/docs/medium/vwan-hype.md

+---

-# Azure Virtual WAN: The Promise vs. Reality
+title: "Azure Virtual WAN: The Promise vs. Reality"
+---

 Is it as great as Microsoft says or as bad as the customers say?